 Dr. Tanya Byron has said that press reports that the Byron Review recommended stiff prison sentences for retailers who sell games to underage gamers is "plain wrong."

-sell games to anyone under the statutory age of a BBFC-rated product.
+anyone under the statutory age of a BBFC-rated product.
 I didn't make that up.
 It's the law, and retailers already know it.
-All that's changed is that "12" will now join "15" and "18" as a
+All that's changed is that "12" will now join "15" and "18" as a statutory rating.

 And also a reminder of the Daily Mail story with Anne Diamond and a Ban these sick games for the sake of our children story: